 The Pentatonic Scale For Early Years

 German composer Carl Orff developed a way of tapping into children's natural sense of rhythm and melody.
-Orff, who died in 1982, co-founded the Guenther School for gymnastics, music and dance in Munich, Germany and developed a simple way of teaching music to youngsters using percussion instruments.
-His approach begins from the premise that every child is innately musical and naturally loves to play, sing and dance.
-He tuned percussive instruments to the pentatonic scale, and encouraged children to play them ensemble.
+Orff, who died in 1982, co-founded the Guenther School for gymnastics, music, and dance in Munich, Germany, and developed a simple way of teaching music to youngsters using percussion instruments.
+His approach begins with the premise that every child is innately musical and naturally loves to play, sing, and dance.
+He tuned percussive instruments to the pentatonic scale and encouraged children to play them ensemble.

 The Magical Pentatonic Scale